 - Manuscript Title.

 - Author names and affiliations.
-Names of authors should be written in style of initials followed by surname or preferred name e.g., BAK Khalid, K Suresh, CC Chan, or J Brown.
+Names of authors should be written in full, First Name followed by Surname, e.g. Colin Binns or Wah Yun Low.
 Up to two academic degrees may be listed for each author (choose highest degrees).
 A superscript number should be placed after each name to refer to the respective affiliations that must be listed below.
 Provide the full postal address, contact number, and email address for each author.

 - Corresponding author information.
 Please ensure that any changes to the contact details of the corresponding author must immediately be notified to the Editorial Office.